yahyavohra/userfeedback/README.md

 ### Local Storage
-Using local storage for saving data for reviews
+Using a local storage for store the review data.

 ## Built With